 - Select the other site in the pair.

-- Repeat 4 to 5 to configure a placeholder datastore on the other site.
+- Repeat Step 4 to Step 5 to configure a placeholder datastore on the other site.